Biltricide Side Effects

 Not all side effects for Biltricide may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
-You may also report side effects to the FDA.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to praziquantel: oral tablet

 Along with its needed effects, some unwanted effects may be caused by praziquantel (the active ingredient contained in Biltricide).
 In the event that any of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking praziquantel:Incidence not known